thuliteio/docs/content/start-here/verification.md

 ---
 title: "Verification"
-description: "Validate that your Thulite project builds correctly and produces expected output before deployment."
+description: "Verify your Thulite build by checking generated HTML, assets, metadata, and runtime behavior before deployment with browser and audit tools."
-summary: "Validate that your Thulite project builds correctly and produces expected output before deployment."
+summary: "Verify your Thulite build by checking generated HTML, assets, metadata, and runtime behavior before deployment with browser and audit tools."
 date: 2026-04-27T12:46:43+02:00
 lastmod: 2026-05-28T11:16:22+02:00
 draft: false